JinZhuAW/PokemonGuesserTerminal/README.md

 # PokemonGuessingGame
-A small game that let the user gusse the name of any pokemon base on the image showing on the Terminal Window
+A small game that let the user guess the name of any pokemon base on the image showing on the Terminal Window